damageboy/zmarkdown/packages/micromark-extension-iframes/specs/extension.md

 [gfm]: https://github.github.com/gfm/

+**Important note**: this document aims to provide examples for a very simple parser, that would simply create an `iframe` sourcing the given link.
+In practice, you may want to implement a block list, or specific embed URLs.
+Theses operations are high-level, and henc eoutside the scope of this document.

 ## 1. Definitions

 For the scope of this document, an exclamation mark character is defined as the character `!` (U+0021), in it's unescaped version, that is, not precedeed by a backslash character `\` (U+005C).